mcalthrop/testing-with-java/step-2-tdd-fibonacci-junit/README.md

 Looking at the requirements, we can see that a negative number as a parameter is considered invalid.

-So you can now use a TDD approach to develop that functionality.
+### Write the test and code

+It's now over to you to complete the task by writing a failing test, and then by writing the code to make that test pass.

 Refer to the tests and code in the previous lesson for relevant syntax.

 ### Final output